Join Us For High Holy Days 2022/5783

 3:00 pm: Gan Shalom, Deschutes Memorial Garden Cemetery

 High Holy Days Reservation Information

-Each year we assemble a Yizkor Memorial Booklet to honor departed loved ones.
+Yizkor Memorial Booklet: Each year we assemble a Yizkor Memorial Booklet to honor departed loved ones.
 These printed booklets are distributed at the Yizkor service on Yom Kippur afternoon and names of those who died in the previous year are read aloud.
-If you have names to include, please complete the Yizkor section on our reservation form.
+If you have names to include, please complete the Yizkor section of the reservation form.
 A donation amount of $36 entitles you to as many names as you wish.
 Deadline for our Yizkor Memorial Booklet is now past.

 The High Holy Days bring the largest numbers of our members together to celebrate services.
 They also bring the highest number of non-affiliated families into our community.
-The size of our congregation continues to grow, and we now live in a world where we may continue to need both in-person and live streaming of HHD services.
-We also recognize that we may eventually have to bring in a Cantor to conduct High Holy Days services along with Rabbi Johanna.
+The size of our congregation continues to grow, and we now live in a world where we continue to need both in-person and live streaming of HHD services.
+We also are bringing in an ordained Cantor to conduct High Holy Days services along with Rabbi Johanna.
 Your donation to the High Holy Days Fund will help us prepare for our future needs.

-Click here to donate to our High Holy Days Tzedakah Projects.
+Click here to donate to our High Holy Days Tzedakah drive.